IgniteUI/igniteui-docfx/en/components/drop-down-hierarchical-selection.md

 To remove the chip from the DOM and deselect the item from the tree/grid, you have to handle the [`remove`]({environment:angularApiUrl}/classes/igxchipcomponent.html#remove) event.

-To prevent the drop-down from closing on chip deletion, you can check the event's composite path and cancel the event in the IgxDropDown [`closing`]({environment:angularApiUrl}/classes/igxdropdowncomponent.html#closing) event handler.
+Additionally, a way to prevent the drop-down from closing on chip deletion would be to check the event's composite path for an `igx-chip` node and then cancel the event in the `IgxDropDownComponent`'s [`closing`]({environment:angularApiUrl}/classes/igxdropdowncomponent.html#closing) event handler.

 ### Demo
 <code-view style="height: 560px;"